Ismail1212788/OIBSIP_Task4_OnlineExamination/README.md

 # OIBSIP_Task4_OnlineExamination
+# TASK 4 of OASIS INFOBYTE INTERNSHIP (OnlineExamination)
-# Project is build using java under Netbeans IDE using LINUX OS
+# ITS DEVELOPED USING JAVA PROGRAMMING LANGUAGE USING NETBEANS IDE UNDER LINUX OS

 The online examination project encompasses a range of essential functionalities to ensure a seamless and efficient assessment experience.
 It begins with a secure and user-friendly login system, providing authorized access to the examination platform.
 Participants have the capability